-- (1) Amounts represent annual performance bonus awards paid in 2015 for performance in the year ended December 31, 2014 in the form of cash and restricted stock, with such restricted stock being subject to certain transfer restrictions.
-The amounts of these awards were determined based upon the achievement of performance metrics related to the Company's 2014 corporate objectives, including objectives pertaining to the Company's advancement of its clinical and preclinical programs and achievement of its corporate development and financing initiatives.
-The bonuses paid to each of the named executive officers for performance during the year ended December 31, 2014 consisted of 75% paid in cash and 25% paid in restricted stock at a price equal to \$4.835 per share, the closing price of our common stock as reported on NASDAQ on January 5, 2015.
-Details regarding these bonus payments are described below under "Bonuses." - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the option awards granted during 2014 computed in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in Note 5 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
-These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options or the sale of the common stock underlying such stock options. - (3) Dr. Multani resigned as Chief Medical Officer of the Company effective February 13, 2015.
-Dr. Multani is currently retained by the company as a consultant.
+- (1) Annual incentive compensation awarded in 2016 for performance during the year ended December 31, 2015 was paid in the form of cash and stock issued under the Company's 2013 Stock Option and Incentive Plan, with such stock being subject to certain transfer restrictions.
+Such incentive compensation paid to each of the named executive officers (except for the Chief Executive Officer) for performance during the year ended December 31, 2015 consisted of 65% paid in cash and 35% paid in restricted stock at a price equal to \$2.90 per share, the closing price of our common stock as reported on NASDAQ on January 8, 2016.
+The incentive compensation paid to the Chief Executive Officer for performance during the year ended December 31, 2015 consisted of 65% paid in cash and 35% paid in restricted stock at a price equal to \$2.70 per share, the closing price of our common stock as reported on NASDAQ on January 12, 2016.
+Details regarding these bonus payments are described below under "Bonuses."
+The amounts of these awards were determined based upon the achievement of performance metrics related to the Company's 2015 corporate objectives, including objectives pertaining to the Company's advancement of its clinical and preclinical programs and achievement of its corporate development and financing initiatives.
+Amounts in this column include (a) the portions of the above-described incentive compensation paid in the form of restricted stock and (b) the aggregate grant date fair value of restricted stock units granted to each individual in 2015. - (2) In accordance with SEC rules, this column reflects the aggregate grant date fair value of the restricted stock units or option awards, as applicable, granted during 2015 computed in accordance with ASC 718.
+Assumptions used in the calculation of these amounts are included in Note 6 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015.
+These amounts do not reflect the actual economic value that may be realized by the named executive officer upon the vesting of the restricted stock units or stock options, as applicable, the exercise of the stock options or the sale of the common stock underlying such restricted stock units or stock options, as applicable. - (3) The amounts in this column represent the portion paid in cash of the annual incentive compensation for performance during 2015, as described in footnote (1) above.